WagnerLabPapers/Gagnon_CerebralCortex_2018/README.md

 - nibabel
 - nitime
 - nipype

-- See files in `environment` for other packages (note that these versions of software may have security vulnerabilties; n.b., some analyses may have been run with earlier versions of these packages)
+- See files in `environment` for other packages (n.b., some of these package versions may have security vulnerabilties (e.g., `flask`, `jupyter notebook`, `pycrypto`, `rope`); n.b., some analyses may have been run with earlier versions of these packages and not all packages are required for analyses)

 ## Directory overview